openjdm/openjdm.github.io/_sources/neuromarketing.md

 When there is neural activity in a specific area of the brain, there is an increase in the level of oxygenation in the blood in that area of the brain.
-Thus, identifying regions of increased blood oxygen indicates activity in the brain in response to a stimulus.
-The fMRI is able to illustrate with high spatial resolution, an accurate depiction of an activated brain region.
+Thus, identifying regions of increased blood oxygen indicates activity in the brain in response to a stimulus. fMRI is able to illustrate, with high spatial resolution, an accurate depiction of an activated brain region.
 This is helpful in terms of neuromarketing to identify brain areas that are being activated in response to a product (Kottier, 2014), as researchers can examine and correlate the areas of